 Now that we have a broader understanding of the behavior of light, let’s look into what else we know about light as an energy source.
 First, we’ll learn about a very famous scientist who was fascinated by energy, Albert Einstein, in the book On a Beam of Light.
 This book references many topics that you have already covered with your child.
 For example, on day one of this unit, we demonstrated how quickly light travels by seeing how quickly it can fill up a room—you may want to repeat this or show how fast a beam of light can travel across a room with a flashlight.
 We also learned about atoms in our China Unit—you may want to take out that printable again to review what atoms are when you get to those pages of the book.

 Activity 1: Light energy is also called radiant energy.
 This type of energy can even be turned into other forms of energy, like thermal (or heat) energy!
-Let’s demonstrate this with this simple activity.
-Note: You will be making a fire in this activity, so parental supervision and involvement is a must.
+Let’s demonstrate this with this simple experiment.

 Activity 2: Energy affects how fast atoms move.
 We call the study of the relationships between temperature and energy thermodynamics.
 Let’s explore some thermodynamics in a hands-on way with this experiment.